Chidera001-dev/doctor_appointment_system/README.md

 ## Project Overview

 This project is a **Doctor Appointment System** designed to streamline the process of booking, managing, and tracking appointments between patients and doctors.
-The system provides a user-friendly interface for patients to schedule appointments, view doctor availability, and receive notifications.
+The system provides a user-friendly interface for patients to schedule appointments, view doctor availability.
 Doctors can manage their schedules, view upcoming appointments, and update their availability.

 ## Features